isomerpages/mas-moneysense/pages/Understanding Unit Trusts.md

 for public offers of investments.</p>
 <p>Singapore-constituted funds are known as “authorised funds” while foreign
 funds are known as “recognised funds”.</p>
-<h3>Note</h3>
-<p>When recommending a fund, your financial advisor is required to disclose
+<p><strong>Note: </strong>When recommending a fund, your financial advisor
-to you the key features of the product including the following:</p>
+is required to disclose to you the key features of the product including the following:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Nature and aim of the product</p>